vasylenko/devdosvid.blog/content/posts/2023/hello-terraform-data-goodbye-null-resource/index.md

 - firstly, it allows arbitrary values to be stored and used afterward to implement lifecycle triggers of other resources
 - secondly, it can be used to trigger provisioners when there isn't a more appropriate managed resource available.

 For those of you, who are familiar with the `null` provider, the `terraform_data` resource might look very similar.
+And you're right!\
-And you're right!
-Rather than being a separate provider, the terraform_data feature now offers the same capabilities as an integrated feature.
-Pretty cool, right? \
+Rather than being a separate provider, the terraform_data managed resource now offers the same capabilities as an integrated feature.
+Pretty cool! \
 While the null provider is still available and there are no statements about its deprecation thus far ([as of April 2023, v3.2.1](https://registry.terraform.io/providers/hashicorp/null/3.2.1/docs)), the  `terraform_data` is the native replacement of the `null_resource`, and the latter might soon become deprecated.

 The  `terraform_data` resource has two optional arguments, **input** and **triggers_replace**, and its configuration looks as follows: